tenzir/tenzir/web/docs/get-started.md

 </details>

-The `export` operator is a [source](operators/README.md) that produces data, `taste` is a [transformation](operators/README.md) that consumes and produces data, and there are [sinks](operators/README.md) that consume data.
+The `export` operator is a *source* that only produces data, `taste` is a *transformation* that consumes and produces data, and there are *sinks* that only consume data.
 Either you do not provide a sink (like above) and can click the *Run* button to see the results in the app, or you provide a sink to deploy the pipeline continuously.

 Now filter the data with [`where`](operators/where.md) to only look at Suricata alerts: